-In combination with capecitabine for patients 65 years of age or more, a reduction of the starting dose of capecitabine to 800 mg/m2 twice daily is recommended according to the capecitabine summary of product characteristics.
-Refer also to the recommendations for dose modifications in combination regimen given in the capecitabine summary of product characteristics.
+In combination with capecitabine for patients 65 years of age or more, a reduction of the starting dose of capecitabine to 800 mg/m2 twice daily is recommended according to the summary of product characteristics for capecitabine.
+Refer also to the recommendations for dose modifications in combination regimen given in the summary of product characteristics for capecitabine.

-Treatment duration
+Treatment duration:

-Treatment with CAMPTO should be continued until there is an objective progression of the disease or an unacceptable toxicity.
+Treatment with irinotecan should be continued until there is an objective progression of the disease or an unacceptable toxicity.

-Special populations
+Special populations: